KoushaniBhowmik/Fake_News_Detection/README.md

 - Replace the old model.pkl in the project.

 ### Dataset Size:
-If your dataset is too large, Streamlit Cloud might restrict uploads (limit ~100MB).
+Kaggle datasets are usually large — ensure your dataset fits the free hosting limits of Streamlit Cloud (~100MB total).

 ### Path Settings:
 Ensure all file paths are relative (not absolute) for smooth deployment.